kevinxuez/backend-challenge/README.md

 ## Model Decision Justification:

 Tag Model fields:
-Name (STR0)
+Name (str): needed for identification
+Clubs (relationship with Club): this makes it a lot easier to keep track of tags and allows for there to be mutability when it comes to tag-model relations, something I was struggling for a bit

 Club Model fields:
-Name (STR): Useful for filtering obv but also remembered to make this not the primary so we can change it Code(STR): Useful for filtering, core behind the relatio Description(STR): Given, useful for filtering MemberCount (INT): Allows for us to display the membersize for certain clubs.
-Given that our old data starsts UndergraduatesAllowed (BOOL): Useful for future registration GraduatesAllowed(BOOL): Useful for future registration
+Name (str): acts as the primary key and is an obvious Code(str): acts as the primary key and is useful for filtering.
+I made sure to never add a function that changes the code Description(str): useful for displaying
+MemberCount (int): allows for us to display the membersize for certain clubs, which comes in handy for filtering and ranking clubs
+UndergraduatesAllowed (bool): just a cheap datapoint that will come in handy if I wanted to replicate something more advanced like signups
+GraduatesAllowed(bool): just a cheap datapoint that will come in handy if I wanted to replicate something more advanced like signups
+Tags (relationship with Tag): this makes it super convenient to keep track of which tags each club has UsersFavorited (relationship with UsersFavorited): this makes it super convenient to keep track of which people are interested in each club

 User Model fields:
 Name (STR): Useful for recognition
 Email (STR): Useful for future features (such as club application openings or updates)

-## current thoughts:
+## coding thoughts:

 11:12 PM